seanpianka/PySee/README.md

     It has also been copied to your system clipboard.      # copying determined by "clipboard" arg True                                                   # returns True on successful upload
 ```

-## Motivation
-I have found no suitable screenshot tools for GNU/Linux or OSX that are simple (yet customizable), lightweight, and perform similarly across platforms.
-I hope to develop a tool that satisfies all three desires: **PySee**

 ## Planned Updates
 1. Choice of image hosting